 First off, why do EdD's go by Dr X when PhDs go by their first names?

 He talked about the usual stuff like how he grew up nearby and he wanted to prepare our students for the twenty-first century economy.
 He was aiming to send 100% of our high school students on to college.
-As a scientist, my ears prick up at any mention of 100%.
+As a scientist, my ears prick up at the mention of 100% anything.
 What about the special ed kids?
 Should we throw them under the bus (out of the district) lest they mess up our "metrics"?

 Well, I just about choked right then, but I swallowed my anger and quietly knitted on.